-Our service is subject to FUP (Fair Use Policy), as defined in our Service level agreement, in order to prevent massive overloading by individual users at the cost of others.
-The FUP limit applies to the number of requests (not to the volume of data transferred) per one minute, one hour and one day and defaulting to 100, 900 and 2,000 requests, respectively.
-Further requests will be denied automatically upon exceeding any of these limits.
-Applying FUP does not constitute a violation and Lexical Computing, the company behind Sketch Engine, reserves the right to take measures to prevent customers violating the FUP from using the service.
+Our service is subject to the FUP (Fair Use Policy), as defined in our Service Level Agreement, to prevent excessive load caused by individual users at the expense of others.
+The FUP limit applies to the number of requests (not to the volume of data transferred) per minute, per hour and per day, with default limits of 100, 900 and 2,000 requests, respectively.
+Further requests will be denied automatically if any of these limits is exceeded.
+Applying the FUP does not constitute a violation, and Lexical Computing, the company behind Sketch Engine, reserves the right to take measures to prevent customers who violate the FUP from using the service.

 In the web interface